NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/product.rst

         --filename_formatter geoips_fname \
         --minimum_coverage 0 \
         --sector_list conus

+As shown above, we define which procflow we want to use, which reader, what product will be displayed, how to output it, which filename formatter will be used, the minimum coverage needed to create an output (% based), as well as the sector used to plot the data.
+Many more items can be added if wanted.
+If you'd like some examples of that, feel free to peruse the `GeoIPS Scripts Directory <https://github.com/NRLMMD-GEOIPS/geoips/tree/main/tests/scripts>`_.

 Once these changes have been created, we can run our test script to produce Cloud Top Height Imagery.
 To do so, run your script using the line shown below.